 In Lower Burgundy

 Germain came from Lower Burgundy, where formerly the conquering Romans passed.
 One of the twelve communes of Courson-les-Carrières, chief town of the canton of Yonne, is named Ouanne.
 This is where the members of the Lepage family, already introduced, were born.
-The sixteenth century church dedicated to Notre-Dame offers religious services to more than a thousand inhabitants.
-The Archbishopric of Auxerre is about twenty kilometers away.
+The sixteenth century church dedicated to Notre-Dame offers religious services to over a thousand inhabitants.
+The archbishopric of Auxerre is about twenty kilometers away.
 This country of hills and valleys still presents visitors with fields of cereals and vegetable crops.

 Germain Lepage, according to our Canadian documents, was born to 1638.
 He was the son of Etienne Lepage and Nicole Berthelot.
 In his twenties, he married Queen Larry, 10 years older, from whom he had a son, Rene, to 1659.